LLNL/hiop/README_developers.md

 applicable), return value, pre- and post-conditions.
 Use template as below.
 Input and output arguments should be clearly marked as such (e.g. `@param[in]` for inputs).

+Detailed comments should go in the implementation file (but not prohibited from appearing in the header file).

+Documentation of pre and post conditions should appear in the interface or header file (but not prohibited from appearing in the implementation file).

 ```c++
 /**